makelinux/gitm/README.md

  * Replicates standalone repositories which are not included in repo or submodules.

+ * Easy to use.
+For most cases need just to add 'm' to correct git command as the second word.
+See the next feature for example.

  * Perform git command from outer directory
    Example: